Enigma Variations: Variation XI (Allegro di molto) "G.R.S."

 George Robertson Sinclair, the energetic organist of Hereford Cathedral.
-In the words of Elgar: "The variation, however, has nothing to do with organs or cathedrals, or, except remotely, with G.R.S.
+In the words of Elgar, the variation "has nothing to do with organs or cathedrals, or, except remotely, with G.R.S.
 The first few bars were suggested by his great bulldog, Dan (a well-known character) falling down the steep bank into the River Wye (bar 1); his paddling upstream to find a landing place (bars 2 and 3); and his rejoicing bark on landing (second half of bar 5).
 G.R.S. said, 'Set that to music'.
-I did; here it is."
+I did; here it is".

 Variation XII (Andante) "B.G.N."

-Basil George Nevinson, an accomplished amateur cellist who played chamber music with Elgar.
+Basil George Nevinson, an accomplished amateur cellist who played chamber music with Elgar (violin) and Steuart-Powell (piano).
 The variation is introduced and concluded by a solo cello.
+The composer wrote, "The variation is a tribute to a very dear friend whose scientific and artistic attainments, and the whole-hearted way they were put at the disposal of his friends, particularly endeared him to the writer".
 This variation leads into the next without pause.

 Variation XIII (Romanza: Moderato) "* * *"

-Possibly, Lady Mary Lygon of Madresfield Court near Malvern, a sponsor of a local music festival.
-"The asterisks take the place of the name of a lady (Note: Elgar's original text names Lady Mary Lygon.
-She sailed for Australia after the completion of the Variations but before the work's first performance.) who was, at the time of the composition, on a sea voyage.
-The drums suggest the distant throb of the engines of a liner, over which the clarinet quotes a phrase from Mendelssohn's Calm Sea and Prosperous Voyage."
+Elgar wrote, "The asterisks take the place of the name of a lady who was, at the time of the composition, on a sea voyage.
+(Note: The Elgar scholar Michael Kennedy comments that Elgar's memory failed him slightly when he wrote this note thirty years after the premiere.
+Lady Mary Lygon sailed for Australia after the completion of the variations but before their first performance.)
+The drums suggest the distant throb of the engines of a liner, over which the clarinet quotes a phrase from Mendelsson's Calm Sea and Prosperous Voyage.

-If it is Lady Mary, Elgar may have withheld her initials because of superstition surrounding the number 13, or he may have felt uneasy about publicly associating the name of a prominent local figure with music that had taken on a powerful emotional intensity.
-There is credible evidence to support the view that the variation's atmosphere of brooding melancholy and its subtitle "Romanza" are tokens of a covert tribute to another woman, the name most frequently mentioned in this connection being that of Helen Weaver, who had broken off her engagement to Elgar in 1884 before sailing out of his life forever aboard a ship bound for New Zealand.
+This is generally understood to refer to Lady Mary Lygon of Madresfield Court near Malvern, a sponsor of a local music festival.
+Elgar's sketches for the variations show that Elgar originally planned to refer to her as "L.M.L.".
+The Elgar scholar Michael Kennedy surmises that Elgar substituted the asterisks for her initials because he was superstitious about the number thirteen and wished to avoid identifying anyone with this thirteenth variation.
+In a 1999 study Jerrold Northrop Moore suggests that the composer may have felt uneasy about publicly associating the name of a prominent local figure with music that had taken on a powerful emotional intensity.